CPVC VS PVC | The Definitive Guide

 Mineral Processing – Resist the harsh environments and demands of special and raw material processing operations.

-Power Generation – Resists high pressure and corrosive chemicals for a long time, very common in power plants.
+Power Generation – Resists high pressure and corrosive chemicals for long, prevalent in power plants.

 Semiconductor – Great flame and smoke resistance improves efficiency and safety and averts contamination in cleanrooms.